Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 ------------

 Macros!
 We'll be looking at the `macro_rules!` macro that lets you make more macros.
-We'll learn how `macro_rules!` is used, how we can use it to remove repetitive code or even write our own domain-specific language (DSL!
+We'll learn how `macro_rules!` is used, how we can use it to remove repetitive code or even write our own domain-specific language (DSL)!